Medowhill/pl_articles/en/9/index.md

 Metavariable \(e\) ranges over expressions.
 Expression \(\textsf{val}\ x=e_1\ \textsf{in}\ e_2\) declares a local variable.
 The occurrence of \(x\) is a binding occurrence. \(x\) refers to a value denoted by \(e_1\).
 The scope of the occurrence covers entire \(e_2\) but not \(e_1\).
 Expression \(x\) is either a bound occurrence of \(x\) or a free identifier.
 If it is a bound occurrence, it denotes a value associated with the identifier.
 For example, the first occurrence of \(x\) in \(\textsf{val}\ x=1\ \textsf{in}\ x\) binds the second occurrence of \(x\).
 On the other hand, the second \(x\) in \(\textsf{val}\ x=x\ \textsf{in}\ 1\) is a free identifier.

 Metavariable \(v\) ranges over values.
-Values of WAE are integers as those of AE are.
+Values of VAE are integers as those of AE are.

 ### Semantics

 The natural semantics of AE defines the semantics of integers, sums, and differences.
-The natural semantics of WAE additionally requires the semantics of binding and bound occurrences.
+The natural semantics of VAE additionally requires the semantics of binding and bound occurrences.
 Consider \(\textsf{val}\ x=1\ \textsf{in}\ x\).
 The following Scala expression expresses the same thing:

 ```scala
 {